cortexlabs/cortex/examples/text-generator-pytorch/README.md

 $ curl http://***.amazonaws.com/gpt2/text-gen \
     -X POST -H "Content-Type: application/json" \
     -d '{"text": "machine learning"}'

-machine learning and simulated engine testing platform.
-The model can be applied in this article.
-We are implementing a workflow...
 ```

 Any questions? [chat with us](https://gitter.im/cortexlabs/cortex).